cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 help to have some distinguishing characteristics for the data itself.

 Tag number 55799 is defined for this purpose.
-It does not impart any special semantics on the data item that it encloses; that is, the semantics of a data item enclosed in tag number 55799 is exactly identical to the semantics of the data item itself.
+It does not impart any special semantics on the data item that it encloses; that is, the semantics of the tag content data item enclosed in tag number 55799 is exactly identical to the semantics of the data item itself.

 The serialization of this tag's head is 0xd9d9f7, which does not appear to be in